xsami/algorithms/README.md

 # Algorithm

-The purpose of this repo is to store algorithms that I have solved in differents website, interviews, or made by myself
+The purpose of this repo is to store algorithms that I have solved in different website, interviews, or made by myself

 ### TODO:

-Make a section for data structure implementations and algorithm.
-Try to complete the algorithm from this website: https://www.geeksforgeeks.org/fundamentals-of-algorithms/
+Make a section for data structure implementations and algorithms Try to complete the algorithm from this website: https://www.geeksforgeeks.org/fundamentals-of-algorithms/
 updates: add more test